microsoft/MixedRealityToolkit-Unity/Documentation/README_Interactable.md

 At the bottom of the Interactable component, click the Add Event button to reveal additional event options.
 A drop down menu contains the current list of supported events like toggle, hold or double tap.
 The idea of these events is to monitor Interactable state changes and define patterns to detect.
-When a pattern is detected, we can make something happen through the inspector or directly in code.
+When a pattern is detected, an action can be triggered through the inspector or directly in code.

 <img src="../Documentation/Images/Interactable/Event_audioClip.png" width="450">